techiescamp/devops-tools/README.md

 * **[Jmeter](https://jmeter.apache.org/)**: An open-source software to test performance both on static and dynamic resources.
 * **[Blazemeter](https://www.blazemeter.com/)**: A continuous testing platform for performance testing, monitoring, and more.

+## Centralized Documentation Management tools

+Documentation is an essential aspect of the DevOps culture, facilitating effective collaboration, knowledge management, and overall efficiency in the software development and delivery process.
+Here is the list of tools you might want to have a look at:

+* **[Confluence](https://www.atlassian.com/software/confluence)** (Free & Paid): A collaborative team workspace and wiki-based content management system developed by Atlassian.
+It is designed to facilitate team collaboration, knowledge sharing, and project documentation within organizations.
+* **[Clickup](https://clickup.com/)** (Paid): A cloud-based productivity and project management platform that supports document management.
+It helps teams collaborate, organize tasks, and streamline workflows, making it easy to store, organize, and collaborate on various documents and files.